 The Wayne State University School of Medicine evaluates candidates through a holistic admission process.
-In addition to fulfilment of all admission requirements, your entire record, including grade-point average, Medical College Admission Test scores, recommendations and secondary application will be considered.
+In addition to fulfillment of all admission requirements, your entire record, including grade-point average, Medical College Admission Test scores, recommendations and secondary application will be considered.
 The Admission Committee uses this process to evaluate your personality, maturity, character and suitability for a career in medicine.

 To be eligible to apply for admission to the Wayne State University School of Medicine, you must have completed a bachelor's degree including all Medical School pre-requisites and you must be: